shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

     pure { push, stop }
 ```

-This has a little sense though, since you have no way to see what models are, so let's add the ability to specify the subscription to models.
+This has a little sense though, since you have no way to see what models are, so let’s add the ability to specify the subscription to models.
 The problem with just returning the event stream of models is that if you subscribe to it after the subscription which performs the effects, you get the results of these calls in the model stream as well, which you would probably like to avoid.

 ```haskell
 run